Mohamed El-Erian: Career

 El-Erian has published widely on international economic and finance topics.
 He is a member of the Financial Times "A-List" of writers, has a monthly column in Foreign Policy and is a contributing editor at the FT.
 He is also a regular op-ed contributor to Project Syndicate.
 His columns have appeared in The Atlantic, Bloomberg, The Economist, "Business Insider", Financial Times, Fortune, Newsweek, The Wall Street Journal, The Washington Post, The Financial Express, and other outlets.
 He is a columnist for Bloomberg.
 His first book When Markets Collide was a New York Times and Wall Street Journal bestseller.
 The book won the Financial Times and Goldman Sachs Business Book of the Year Award in 2008, was named a book of the year by The Economist, and called one of the best business books of all time by The Independent.
 His second book, The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collapse, was also a New York Times bestseller.

-El-Erian was named to Foreign Policy's list of Top 100 Global Thinkers four years in a row: for 2009, 2010, 2011, and 2012.
+El-Erian was named to Foreign Policy's list of Top 100 Global Thinkers each year from 2009 to 2012.
 He appears regularly on CNN, CNBC, and Bloomberg as well as other media outlets.

 In April 2013, Foreign Policy named him as one of the 500 most powerful people on the planet.
 In 2017, he again was listed on Worth's "power 100."
 He was inducted into the Fixed Income Analysts Society Hall of Fame on April 14, 2011.
 In 2011, 2012, and 2013, he was included in Investment Advisors annual IA 25 list honoring the most influential people in and around the advisor community.
 In December 2012, Marketwatch named him one of "30 leaders who will set the agenda in 2013" – the publication's annual list of the people who will shape economic currents in the coming year.

 Worth Magazine, a publication focused on high-net-worth individuals, named El-Erian to its Power 100 list – "The 100 Most Powerful People in Finance" – in 2011, 2012, 2013, 2016 and 2017.
 In September 2012, he was given the Creative Leadership Award by the Louise Blouin Foundation.
 In February 2014, the Ukleja Center honored him with the 2014 Nell and John Wooden Ethics in Leadership award.
 In July 2014, the Egyptian Cancer Network gave him the Lifetime Achievement Award for his support of cancer treatment and cures for children in Egypt.
 In November 2015, The Middle East Institute in Washington DC honored him with their Visionary Award.
 The award recognizes outstanding leadership in international economic and financial policy, melding creativity and vision with expertise to promote global prosperity.